sttp/Specification/CONTRIBUTING.md

 ## Git Workflow

-There are many "_getting starting_" documents, tutorials and videos that can help you begin using git, the official guide can be found here: https://git-scm.com/book/en/v1/Git-Basics
+There are many "_getting starting_" documents, tutorials and videos that can help you begin using git - the official guide can be found here: https://git-scm.com/book/en/v1/Git-Basics

 If you are not familiar with git, the following information will help highlight some of the initial concepts and helpful workflow patterns that can help get you started quickly.